 Matt: Show me the verse so I might look at it in context.
-As I showed you, Paul said we are Abraham's offspring.
-So, he is using that term in a representative sense.
-Since Abraham is not my literal father.
+As I showed you, Paul said that we are Abraham's offspring.
+So, he is using that term in a representative sense since Abraham is not my literal father.

 Larry: Just a sec.

 Matt: Let me help you out.
 Acts 17:29, "Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and mans device."
 [I did a search on my Bible program, found it, and inserted it here].
 Paul is referring to non-Biblical poets and simply using their metaphor as an example to them so that they might receive the gospel.
 He is not saying that we are the LITERAL offspring of God.